bellangerq/neige-theme/README.md

 3. Write the content of your page.

+### Add meta tags

+Meta tags for all kind of page (home, page, post and error) are already configured based on the content you're filling in `_config.yml` for the homepage and in the front-matter for the others.

+If you wish to modify the behavior of already existing meta tags settings or to add new ones, head over the `head.html` partial in `_includes` folder.

 ### Edit error page

-Edit the content of the `404.md` page.
+Simply edit the content of the `404.md` page.

+### Update styles

+All the `.scss` files are in the `_sass` folder arranged by components (header, pagination, footer...).
+They are called by the main stylesheet `/assets/css/style.scss`.

+Feel free to modify styles the way you want (SASS variables are located in `_sass/vars.scss`).

 ## To do

 - [ ] Add syntax highlighting
 - [ ] Add Google analytics config
-- Complete documentation
-  - [ ] How to define page meta tags
-  - [ ] Update styles
-- [ ] Main title in posts
-- Write fake posts:
+- Write default posts:
   - [ ] Neige Features
   - [ ] Page elements
   - [ ] Install Neige to your Jekyll website
   - [ ] Make Neige your own
-- Write fake pages:
+- Write default pages:
   - [ ] About page

 ## Questions